duojs/css-compat/Readme.md

 ## Future Components

-  This plugin does slow Duo down a bit, so I urge you to write future components that use the new `@import` syntax.
+  This plugin does slow Duo down a bit when it triggers, so I urge you to write future CSS components that use the new `@import` syntax.
 This has the added benefit of only requiring what you actually use and ensuring proper ordering of CSS assets.

 ## Installation